-The low rank Cholesky factorization is used to solve semidefinite programs \citep{Burer01anonlinear, journee2008low, JourneBach2010, pmlr-v49-bandeira16, de2014global, Boumal2016, li2019non, Rong2016}.
+Our work is related to the low rank Cholesky factorization, which, among others, is used to solve semidefinite programs \citep{Burer01anonlinear, journee2008low, JourneBach2010, pmlr-v49-bandeira16, de2014global, Boumal2016, li2019non, Rong2016}.
 We are not only interested in the low rank approximation, but in a \emph{robust} low rank approximation.
-In that sens, we estimate the low rank approximation of a matrix which can be corrupted by outliers.
+In that sense, we estimate the low rank approximation of a matrix which can be corrupted by outliers.
 Therefore, we are using the $\ell_1$ norm instead of the Frobenius norm as it is done in those works.